Field of Mars Environmental Education Centre logo

 Grey mangroves grow to 25 metres in height.
 They have a large trunk covered by light grey bark and have a spreading leafy crown.

-The leaves grow up to 8 centimetres long and 5 centimetres wide.
+The leaves grow up to eight centimetres long and five centimetres wide.
 They are oval shaped with a pointed tip.
-The leaves are arranged opposite one another along the stems.
-The tops of the leaves are glossy green whilst the undersides (bottom) are pale grey and slightly hairy.
+Arranged opposite one another along the stems, the tops of the leaves are glossy green whilst the undersides are pale grey and slightly hairy.

 Grey mangroves have a distinctive root system featuring pneumatophores.
 Pneumatophores are spongy pencil-like roots which spread away from the base of the trunk and up through the soil.